ordbase/generative-orc-721/FAQ.md

 ## Q:  How can i generate the  image "off-chain"?

+The ordgen image generation algorithm is "super-simple" ... paste / merge the generative sprites / tiles / "recursions" in the stacking order (left-to-right) into a new image (using the dim size from deploy text eg. 24x24, 32x32 etc).
+That's it.

-Use the ordgen library (or tooling).
+Use any programming or scriptiong language of your choice.
+Or use the ready-made ordgen library (or tooling).

+For ready-made preview scripts, see [/preview »](preview).

+For ready-made generate scripts, see [/generate »](generate).

 ## Q:  YOUR NUMBERS, YOUR IMAGE - explain?